Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

 - Traveling at night when some bus services are infrequent

-- Carrying luggage through hilly areas — Galata, Cihangir, Balat, and parts of Beşiktaş have steep climbs
+- Carrying luggage through hilly areas like Galata, Cihangir, Balat, and parts of Beşiktaş

-- Reaching destinations with no direct transit — some upper Bosphorus neighborhoods and hillside areas
+- Reaching destinations with no direct transit, such as some upper Bosphorus neighborhoods and hillside areas

-For daytime sightseeing in the European center, public transport is usually faster due to heavy car traffic.
+For daytime sightseeing in the European center, public transport is usually faster because of heavy car traffic.
 An Istanbulkart covers all metro, tram, and ferry lines at a fraction of any taxi fare.

-Istanbul taxis have a well-documented reputation for targeting tourists.
-Most problems are avoidable with a few consistent habits.
+Istanbul taxis have a documented reputation for targeting tourists.
+Most problems are avoidable with a few consistent habits: ride with an app, keep Google Maps open, photograph the plate, and say "Kredi kartı" before getting in.

 Common tactics:

-- Change shortage — claims they can't break a large note, hoping you round up heavily
+- Change shortage: driver claims they can't break a large note, hoping you round up heavily

-- Tourist hotspot waiting — taxis parked directly at Sultanahmet, Grand Bazaar, and Eminönü are disproportionately associated with complaints; the safest habit is to hail from a side street or use an app
+- Tourist hotspot waiting: taxis parked directly at Sultanahmet, Grand Bazaar, and Eminönü are disproportionately associated with complaints.
+Hail from a side street or use an app

 Protections:

-- Book via app — the fare, route, and driver are all logged
+- Book via app so the fare, route, and driver are all logged

 - Photograph the license plate before getting in